nightroman/Invoke-Build/README.md

 It shows the tasks from this script and imported from `*.tasks.ps1` scripts.

 **Step 4:**
-Invoke the default (`.`) task from the default script (it tests *Invoke-Build*):
+Invoke the default (`.`) task from the default script (it tests the engine):

     Invoke-Build

 You should see the build process output (*Invoke-Build* testing progress).

 This is it.
-The script is installed and invokes build scenarios.
+The script is installed and invokes build scripts.

 ## Next Steps